aarongilly/blog/content/Pages/Creations/Generalized Health Benchmark Test.md

 date: 2019-09-17
 ---

 A fairly obvious concept, but I've kept doing it every 3 months for 5+ years.
+See [[379]] for more.

 ![[379-1.png|500]]